EU top official clashes with Polish PM over rule of law

 BRUSSELS (AP) — The European Union’s top official locked horns Tuesday with Poland’s prime minister, arguing that a recent ruling from the country’s constitutional court challenging the supremacy of EU laws is a threat to the bloc’s foundations and won’t be left unanswered.

-European Commission president Ursula von der Leyen and Mateusz Morawiecki laid bare their differences of opinion on rule-of-law principles during a heated debate with EU lawmakers.
+European Commission President Ursula von der Leyen and Polish Prime Minister Mateusz Morawiecki laid bare their differences of opinion on rule-of-law principles during a heated debate with EU lawmakers.

 Von der Leyen accused Morawiecki of trying to run away and escape the debate on the primacy of European law.
 He in turn insisted that Poles are in favor of the “power of the rule of law” and “don’t believe in blackmail or paternalistic attitudes” toward their country.

+“To think it is a simple piece of paper that you can tear up, from which you can choose what you like and what you don’t,” bristled France’s Europe Minister Clement Beaune.
+“Those are values sovereignly chosen and sovereignly shared.”

+His German counterpart, Michael Roth, agreed and added that “it is very important that we send a signal to Polish society.
+We are by the side of all those who stand up for Europe, and that is the overwhelming majority of Poles,” he said, highlighting how the nation still overwhelmingly backs EU membership.

-Relations between Poland and the EU have been rocky for years and reached a new low earlier this month after the tribunal ruled that Polish laws take precedence over those of the 27-nation bloc — which Poland joined in 2004 — escalating lingering tensions over democratic standards between the country’s right-wing nationalist government and Brussels institutions.
+Relations between Poland and the EU have been rocky for years and reached a new low earlier this month after the tribunal ruled that Polish laws take precedence over those of the 27-nation bloc, which Poland joined in 2004.
+The ruling escalated lingering tensions over democratic standards between Poland’s right-wing nationalist government and EU institutions in Brussels.

 In her introduction, Von der Leyen said the Polish ruling challenges “the unity of the European legal order” and undermines the protection of judicial independence.